Steinunn Ólína Þorsteinsdóttir: Television and film work

 Ólína produced, wrote, directed and hosted her own live talk show, Over My Dead Body with Steinunn Ólína, on the Icelandic State Broadcasting Television Channel 1.
 She has also contributed to other television shows as a comedian and writer, such as the RUV-TV's "New Year's Eve Comedy Hour Variety Show", the most preeminent annual event on national television in Iceland, to which she has rendered her services on several occasions. Ólína has also appeared in a handful of television plays, sitcoms and feature films, including Beowulf & Grendel in 2005.
 In 2019, she appeared in the Icelandic drama film Eden.

 Personal life

 She became a novelist with the publishing of her semi-autobiographical novella Parental Guidance, which was a number one bestseller in Iceland in 2006.
-In 2004, she moved to the United States and where she resided in Los Angeles with her husband Stefán Karl Stefánsson and four children.
+In 2004, she moved to the United States where she resided in Los Angeles with her husband Stefán Karl Stefánsson and four children.
 Her husband died on 21 August 2018.